aellis77/hello-hello-world/README.md

 And since I have a website, why not use the developer's console too.

-So, this html,css,javascript combo, writes to the developer's console in your favorite browser if it happens to be Edge or Chrome (sorry, I could only test it in Windows Mac people), and also does a message box confirm and then a message box alert.
+So, this html,css,javascript combo, writes to the developer's console in your favorite browser especially if it happens to be Edge or Chrome (sorry, I could only test it in Windows Mac people), and also does a message box confirm and then a message box alert.